Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 Ferry delays can disrupt travel plans, leading to missed connections and lost time.
 If you find yourself in this situation, you may be entitled to compensation.

-Ferry cancellation cover typically covers significant delays - usually over 90 minutes - and can include refunds, reimbursement for alternative transportation, or additional expenses incurred due to the delay.
-To claim compensation, you'll need to follow specific procedures, such as providing proof of delay and receipts for related costs.
+Ferry delay compensation typically covers significant delays - usually over 90 minutes - and can include refunds, reimbursement for alternative transportation, or additional expenses incurred due to the delay.
+To claim ferry delay compensation, you'll need to follow specific procedures, such as providing proof of delay and receipts for related costs.

 Lady having her blood pressure taken by a doctor